50 facts and figures about D-Day

 D-Day was the result of trial and error

 U.S. and British commanders reviewed plans for Operation Overlord at the Quadrant Conference in 1943.
 The seeds of D-Day, however, were planted the year before.
-In 1942, the Allies suffered heavy losses during a failed raid on French port, a moment that persuaded military strategists to plan for beach landings, instead.
+In 1942, the Allies suffered heavy losses during a failed raid on a French port, a moment that persuaded military strategists to plan for beach landings, instead.

 [Pictured: Aircraft complete a pre-invasion bombing of Pointe du Hoc over Normandy, France.]